pvcnt/accio/docs/user-guide/installing/index.md

 ## Local Vagrant cluster
 If you want to quickly bootstrap a local cluster, or to develop Accio, you can also use the [Vagrant distribution](vagrant.html).
-It allows to create a full cluster on a virtual machine, useful to test all features without having a live cluster.
+It will allow you to create a full cluster on a virtual machine, allowing to test all features without having a live cluster.
 This is however not recommended for production.